LeSyefGit/TinycheckLight/README.md

 ### Installation

+Prior the TinyCheck installation, you need to understand how it works.
+It simply does a bridge between the analyzed device and Internet.
+For that, you need to have two different network interfaces.
+The first one, which act as a Wifi Access point and the second one, which will be used for the Internet link.
+This last one can be a second Wi-Fi interface or an Ethernet one.

-Prior the TinyCheck installation, you need to have:
+To recap', you need to have:

 - A Raspberry Pi with [Raspberry Pi OS Buster](https://www.raspberrypi.org/documentation/installation/installing-images/) (or any computer with a Debian-like system)
-- Two working Wi-Fi interfaces (check their number with `iw list | grep Wiphy | wc -l`).
+- At least one Wi-Fi which will be used as an Access Point (check their number with `iw list | grep -E "* AP$" | wc -l`).
 - A working internet connection
 - (Adviced) A small touchscreen previously installed for the kiosk mode of TinyCheck.